 Hi, I’m Alison Ellis.

-I know planning a wedding can be a lot of work.
-I help make it easier.
+Planning your wedding can be a lot of work and I help make it easier.

-On your wedding day, after all the planning’s complete, you need someone who can execute the details.
+Because on your wedding day, after all the planning is complete, you need the trusted professionals on your team to execute the details.

-- Feel flowers create the ambiance & decor,
+- Feel flowers are an important element of the ambiance & decor

 I provide high quality wedding flowers & superior design technique with integrity & honesty.

-It’s an honor to be chosen to be a part of your wedding planning experience.
+It’s an honor to be chosen to be a part of your wedding.

 Get in touch today to start a conversation!